uqer1244/ERC-1/readme.md

 - Portability
 - Unique designs
 - Wireless
+- OLED displays

-- The PCB is reversible to reduce manufacturing costs.
+The PCB is reversible to reduce manufacturing costs.
-- The six EX1 ~ EX6 pins allow direct attachment of ZMK-compatible modules
+The six EX1 ~ EX6 pins allow direct attachment of ZMK-compatible modules.
-- 42keys are easy to adapt
+42keys are easy to adapt.

 ## Firmware